oracle/terraform-provider-oci/website/docs/r/bds_bds_instance.html.markdown

 		* `ocpus` - (Optional) The total number of OCPUs available to the node.
 	* `subnet_id` - (Required) The OCID of the subnet in which the node will be created.
 * `state` - (Optional) (Updatable) The target state for the Bds Instance.
 Could be set to `ACTIVE` or `INACTIVE`.
+* `remove_node` - (Optional) (Updatable) An optional property when used triggers Remove Node from an Active Cluster.
+Takes the node ocid as input
 * `is_force_stop_jobs` - (Optional) (Updatable) When setting state as `INACTIVE` for stopping a cluster, setting this flag to true forcefully stops the bds instance.
 * `is_kafka_configured` - (Optional) Boolean flag specifying whether or not Kafka should be configured.
 * `os_patch_version`  - (Optional) (Updatable) The version of the patch to be upated.